-With a proper diagnosis and treatment, Spot can live a very productive, pain-free life well into his golden years.
+With proper diagnosis and treatment, Spot can live a very productive, pain-free life well into his golden years.

 From a diagnostic perspective, your veterinarian will perform a battery of tests including one or more of the following:

-- Urine cortisol/ creatinine ratio: screening test
+- Urine cortisol/ creatinine ratio: a screening test

-- Low dose dexamethasone test: screening test
+- Low dose dexamethasone test: a screening test

 - High dose dexamethasone test: differentiation test